nimbus396/PyQt6-Demo/README.md

 As always, if there is a better way to do something in this demo, let me know.
 Coding is an art and though I have over 30 years of it, I am always .... always .... willing to learn something.</p>

+In addition, there is a PyQT6 Simple Game screen demo.